-Summary: Millennials may not see the need for estate planning just yet.
-But as Siedentopf Law explains, having documents in place that protect yourself and your assets are important at any age.
+Millennials may not see the need for estate planning just yet.
+But as Siedentopf Law explains, having documents in place that protect yourself and your assets is important at any age.

-While millennials may delay marriage and home buying, they are usually very cognizant about financial issues.
-They are a budget-conscious group who try to avoid incurring large consumer debt.
+While millennials may delay marriage and home buying, they are usually very cognizant of financial issues.
+They are a budget-conscious group that try to avoid incurring large consumer debt.
 Millennials also tend to have more assets than they realize.
 Many may focus on their student debt; however, millennials typically participate in retirement accounts and life insurance policies.
 They also have tangible assets such as real estate, home furnishings, electronics, vehicles, and/or jewelry.
-(For more on estate planning and digital assets, you can read our blog Dealing With Digital Assets in Your Will and Power of Attorney).
+(For more on estate planning and digital assets, you can read our blog).

 Estate planning gives a person the opportunity to decide and stipulate what will happen to them and their assets if they are incapacitated or pass away earlier than expected.
 It is an unpleasant reality that incapacity can occur at any time, but you can save your family and loved ones unnecessary stress by having a plan in place as well as giving them the authority to make certain decisions on your behalf.
-A durable power of attorney, for example, is a document which identifies who will make financial decisions on a person’s behalf if they are unable to do so.
-In Georgia, a spouse gets automatic medical power of attorney, but not financial power of attorney.
+A durable power of attorney, for example, is a document that identifies who will make financial decisions on a person’s behalf if they are unable to do so.
+In Georgia, a spouse gets an automatic medical power of attorney, but not the financial power of attorney.
 Long-term partners and boyfriends/girlfriends do not automatically get any powers of attorney.
 It is also a good idea to have an advance directive for health care in place.
 This document, which is Georgia’s medical power of attorney, designates who should be the medical power of attorney and outlines a person’s preferences for medical care if they are unable to state those preferences for themselves, whether due to sickness, injury, in incapacity.
-For more about Georgia’s advance directive for health care, you can read our blog Navigating the Georgia Advance Directive for Health Care.
+For more about Georgia’s advance directive for health care, you can read our blog.

 Estate planning is a long-term relationship, whether that relationship starts at a younger age or later in life.
 Once you have a plan in place that protects yourself, your assets, and your loved ones, you should revisit it to ensure it fits with your current familial status and goals.
 For more about estate planning for millennials, or if you would like to set up an estate planning consultation, visit the Siedentopf Law website EstateLawAtlanta.com or call us today at (404) 736 – 6066.